 PR Support Materials

-Video can be an excellent way for bloggers and networkers to talk about their business.
-As a brand, you can leverage video support catalogs such as sound bites, video footages from corporate events, b-roll clips, etc. With appropriate video editing tools, you can make them into interesting videos.
+Video can be an excellent way for bloggers and networkers to talk about their businesses.
+As a brand, you can leverage video support catalogs such as sound bites, video footage from corporate events, b-roll clips, etc. With appropriate video editing tools, you can make them into exciting videos.

 If your business is into CSR or community initiatives, you can compile clips from such events and make them into videos.
 These will help you to build a sense of community around your business offering.
 Also, if your brand is into monthly newsletters, you can switch to video.
 Considering the ‘open’ rate of such newsletters is usually relatively low, substituting it with a video talk show will yield positive results.

 The scope of video is diverse, and brands are continuously exploring different ways of inculcating video content.
 Today, we see several advancements in 360-degree videos and VR content.
 In the coming days, these are expected to revolutionize the world of videos.
 With the right editing tools, videos will give you a headstart in the competitive world of business.
 As your brand keeps up with the times and leverages videos to write its success story, here’s wishing you a successful journey ahead.